TomJGooding/pythle/README.md

 ## Getting Started

+### Prerequisites

 Before you go any further, [ensure you have Python and that the expected version is available from your command line](https://packaging.python.org/en/latest/tutorials/installing-packages/#ensure-you-can-run-python-from-the-command-line).

-If you do not have Python, please install the latest 3.x version from [python.org](https://www.python.org/).
+If you do not have Python, please install the latest 3.x version from [python.org](https://www.python.org/) or refer to the [Installing Python](https://docs.python-guide.org/starting/installation/#installation) section of the Hitchhiker’s Guide to Python.

-### Prerequisites

-- [ ] TODO Add prerequisites

 ### Installation